amalrkrishna/subway_time_prediction/README.md

 ![alt text](https://github.com/amalrkrishna/subway_time_prediction/blob/master/images/DNN.png)
 4. XGBoost Regressor
 ![alt text](https://github.com/amalrkrishna/subway_time_prediction/blob/master/images/XGB.png)

+From the above graphs we can note that OLS is a bit sensitive to the outliers.
+It cannot describe non-linear relationships.
+Major shortcoming of GLM from the results is that it failed to identify the outliers in the data-points.
+Not detecting extreme travel-times is really bad for this case scenario where we don’t want the traveler to miss the train.
+The shortcoming of the DNN was it failed to recognize the time series nature of the data.
+Better models like LSTM would ideally be a better fit for the given problem statement.
+XGBoost Regressor performed resonably well with the hold-out test dataset.
 ### Error metrics
 1.   **MEANy** – Mean of the y_test values.
 2.   **MBE** - Mean Bias Error measures the average difference between predict travel time and real travel time.
 Positive error and negative error will cancel out.